-Theatre Studies (Drama) Examination Board: Edexcel Contact: Head of Theatre Studies: Miss C Crouch (c.crouch@tsatrust.org.uk)
+Theatre Studies (Drama)

+Contact: Head of Theatre Studies: Miss C Crouch

+(Claire.Crouch@phsg.tsat.uk)

 Requirements: Our expectations are that students applying to study this Level 3 course for 2 years will have achieved a good GCSE grade.
 A grade 6 or above in this subject (or an equivalent Level 2 qualification) is required.
 All students will be considered on individual merit.
 Our expectations are that students must be both committed and enthusiastic.
-Ability for group co-operation is also essential.
+The ability for group co-operation is also essential.